-Top management need to have a clear line of sight from your organisation’s business plans and strategy, to the objectives and business measures.
+Top management should have a clear line of sight from your organisation’s business plans and strategy, to the objectives and business measures.
 These should provide the basis for developing the quality policy.

-Leadership from your top management needs to ensure the integration of the quality management system requirements into the organisation’s business processes.
-The quality management system can no longer be a ‘stand-alone’ function of the business, but an integral aspect of business as usual activities, from highest level business planning to process outputs.
+Leadership from your top management needs to ensure the integration of the quality management system requirements into your organisation’s business processes.
+The quality management system can no longer be a ‘stand-alone’ function of the business, but an integral aspect of business-as-usual activities, from highest level business planning to process outputs.

-To ensure demonstration of leadership, top management need to be seen as promoting the use of a process and risk- based thinking approach.
-The risk based approach should work at a number of levels within your organisation, from identiﬁcation and mitigation of risk at strategic planning level, to process risk management and control.
+To ensure demonstration of leadership, top management need to be seen to be promoting the use of a process and risk- based thinking approach.
+The risk based approach should work at all levels within your organisation, from identiﬁcation and mitigation of risk at strategic planning level, to process risk management and control.

 To demonstrate commitment, top management are required to make sure the quality management system achieves its intended outcome(s) and has adequate resources assigned.

-Additionally, they are required to engage, direct and support all individuals that the quality management system applies.
-They need to communicate the importance and ensure its continued success by encouraging all individuals to contribute to the overall effectiveness of the management system.
+Additionally, they are required to engage, direct and support all individuals where the quality management system applies.
+They need to communicate its importance and ensure it continues to succeed by encouraging all individuals to contribute to the overall effectiveness of the management system.

 To encourage engagement, top management should support relevant roles within the quality management system and always promote improvement.